Did you know?

 Diet

-False Killer Whales are sociable predators with close-knit social circles.
-They frequently exist in relatively modest clusters of one to a few specimens that are part of a broader conglomeration that has the potential to disperse.
-Numerous members have a tendency to congregate when they catch prey, and their predation species may be distributed between a majority of members in the collective.
+These sociable predators travel in close-knit social circles.
+They frequently exist in relatively modest clusters of one to a few specimens that are part of a broader group.
+Numerous members tend to congregate when they catch prey, and their predation species may be distributed between a majority of members in the collective.

 In consideration of predatory species and quantity, nutrition seems to be broad.
 In addition to a range of fish and cephalopods, they have also been observed in the eastern tropical Pacific eating lesser delphinids which have been discharged from tuna catching nets.